WildernessLabs/docfx/api-override/Meadow.Foundation/Meadow.Foundation.Sensors.Light.ALSPT19315C.md

 example: [*content]
 ---

-The following application reads the sensor output voltage once per scond and outputs the result on the Console.WriteLineger console:
+The following application reads the sensor output voltage once per second and outputs the result on the output console:

 ```csharp
 using System.Threading;